Tim Gabbett's guide to acute-chronic load

-BRISBANE-BASED Tim Gabbett is one of the most sought-after sports scientists in the world, working with the likes of Barcelona, Manchester City and Chelsea.
-He talked in-depth to TGG about his influential acute-chronic training ratios.
+BRISBANE-BASED Tim Gabbett is one of the most sought-after sports scientists in the world, working with the likes of FC Barcelona, Manchester City and Chelsea.
+He talked to TGG about his influential work on acute-chronic training ratios.

 We know players in general have a sweetspot and a danger zone.
 You could probably increase your ratio to about 1.3 – that means what you’ve done this week is about 1.3 times greater than what you’ve done in the last four weeks – and you'll be pretty safe.